 - a) present the given information, - b) Establish coordinate system (+x, +y, and +z as needed, and location of origin) - c) Begin with fundamental principles.
 You can also use important results from fundamental principles but at least acknowledge the fundamental principle.
-For example: if you decide to use Bernoulli's equation for a fluid flow problem then you should acknowledge that Bernoulli's principle comes from the Work Energy theorem. - d) write one equation under the other as you apply various physics principles or mathematical steps - e) put a box around your final answer to each part of the question.
+For example: if you decide to use Bernoulli's equation for a fluid flow problem then you should acknowledge that Bernoulli's principle comes from the Work Energy theorem. - d) write one equation under the other as you apply various physics principles or mathematical steps - e) put a box around your final answer for each part (like a), b), c) etc..) of the question.

-Usually, at least a full 1⁄2 page column is needed for each problem.
+Usually, at least a full $\frac{1}{2}$ page column is needed for each problem.
 There is a sample HW on my website so that you can see the allowed format.